-After the completion of the final oral examination and after all final corrections to the thesis have been made, students should meet with the Thesis Format Advisor again to verify final format.
+After the completion of the final oral examination and after all final corrections to the thesis have been made, students can with the Thesis Format Advisor again to verify final format.
 The thesis must be deposited with the Graduate School Thesis Office, prior to the last day of classes (in fall and spring), and by mid-July (in summer).

-The table below shows approximate deadlines for steps leading up to graduation with the PhD or MS. THESE DATES ARE APPROXIMATE: You should confirm exact dates with the departmental format advisor (for thesis formatting dates) or with Debbie Packer.
+The table below shows approximate deadlines for steps leading up to graduation with the PhD or MS. THESE DATES ARE APPROXIMATE: You should confirm exact dates with the departmental format advisor (for thesis formatting dates) or with the receptionist in the Main Office.